Forde Abbey: History

 Richard Pollard was later knighted and his son sold Forde Abbey to his relative, Sir Amias Poulet of Hinton St George, Somerset.
 Sir Amias and his father before him had acted as Steward of the Abbey and its property while it was a monastery.
 In 1580–81, Sir Amias Poulet was licensed to alienate lands belonging to that abbey to William Rosewell, the 20-year-old son of William Rosewell, Solicitor-General.
 Forde Abbey probably changed hands about the same time.
 William Rosewell of Forde died in 1593 and Forde Abbey was left to his wife Anne.
 Their son Henry probably took ownership on maturity in 1611.
 Henry became Sir Henry Rosewell of Forde in 1619.
 Forde Abbey was held for nearly seventy years by the Rosewells until it was sold in 1649 to Edmund Prideaux (died 1659), Member of Parliament for Lyme Regis and Treasurer of the Inner Temple, London.
 He supported the Parliamentary cause during the English Civil War and was the attorney-general for most of the Interregnum.
 He made a fortune practising law and running the Parliamentary postal service.
 Having purchased the property he converted the buildings into his private home, with several classicising features, including the small loggia.

 The house remained largely unchanged during the 18th century, though the gardens were created during this period.
 In 1815, the house was rented to the philosopher Jeremy Bentham.
 During the 19th century the house had a succession of owners, some of whom neglected the house while others attempted to renovate it.
 In 1905, the cousin of the last owner inherited the house and moved in with her husband Freeman Roper, whose descendants still own and occupy the house and estates.
+Following the death of her father Mark Roper, the most recent owner (as of 2026) is Alice Kennard.